-Parties bargaining for limited time-bound exemptions from an FPA

-26. In what circumstances do you think a temporary exemption from an FPA may be warranted?

-The NZCTU endorses the FPAWG recommendations which provide the following parameters for exemptions:

-- the subject matters of permissible exemptions are to be limited by statute, such as exemptions only from pay rates where a business faces imminent insolvency; - exemptions limited to maximum duration in statute; - exemptions to be agreed by the parties; and, - the establishment of an administrative procedure for application and approval by the relevant body. - 27.
+26. 20.
+In what circumstances do you think a temporary exemption from an FPA may be warranted?
+The NZCTU endorses the FPAWG recommendations which provide the following parameters for exemptions: the subject matters of permissible exemptions are to be limited by statute, such as exemptions only from pay rates where a business faces imminent insolvency; exemptions limited to maximum duration in statute; exemptions to be agreed by the parties; and, the establishment of an administrative procedure for application and approval by 27. the relevant body.
 If included, should exemption clauses be mandatory, or permissible?
+28. As per response to question 26, any exemption process must meet the criteria outlined.
+20. Should the bargaining parties be allowed to negotiate additional, more specific exemptions above those set in law?
 As per response to question 26, any exemption process must meet the criteria outlined.

-28. Should the bargaining parties be allowed to negotiate additional, more specific exemptions above those set in law?

-As per response to question 26, any exemption process must meet the criteria outlined.

-What do you think is a reasonable maximum length of time that an employer should be exempted from the terms of an FPA?
+29. What do you think is a reasonable maximum length of time that an employer should be exempted from the terms of an FPA?
 6 months, or not more than 12 months.
 30. Should an exemption be able to apply to an entire FPA, or just certain terms?
 As per response to question 26, any exemption process must meet the criteria outlined.
 This precludes exemption from an entire FPA.

-Allowing parties to negotiate for regional variations in a national FPA
+Allo wing parties to negotiate for regional variations in a national FPA 31.
 Do you think that parties should be allowed to negotiate regional variations in the minimum terms of an FPA?

-The CTU does not support the proposal of regional variations to minimum terms of FPAs, nor regional FPAs.
+The CTU does not support the proposal of regional variations to minimum terms of FPAs, not regional FPAs.
 The point of an FPA is to set a standard and regional variations mean that it is no longer a standard.
 Just as there are no regional variations in the minimum wage, there should be no regional variations in FPAs.
-In addition there are real practical difficulties.
-Regional demarcations will create anomalies where two people working near the border between regions and doing similar jobs could have different pay and conditions for no reason other than where the job is situated.
+In addition there are real practical difficulties Regional demarcations will create anomalies where two people working near the border between regions and doing similar jobs could have different pay and conditions for no reason other than where the job is situated.
 The CTU is not convinced that there are in any case large and widespread regional differentials.
 To the extent that they exist it is important to ask what the reasons for them might be.
 A likely factor is the limited employment opportunities in many regions, and particularly in small towns, giving employers additional bargaining power over their employees.
 Both limited numbers of employers and limited number of jobs for a specific skill will contribute to this.
 If the reason is lower productivity of regional businesses, that is the problem that should be addressed rather than subsidising poor business performance by requiring employees to be paid less.
 In any of these cases, it would not be in the public interest to reinforce a situation where many people feel they have to leave the regions to earn a decent living.

-Initiation Coverage Bargaining Dispute resolution Anti-competitive behaviour Conclusion
+Initiation Coverage Bargaining Dispute resolution Anti-competitive behaviour Conclusion ------------ ---------- ------------ -------------------- ------------------------------- ------------

+32. If they are included, what do you think a good level for regional variations could be - regions (regional councils and unitary authorities), territorial authorities (city and district councils) or something else?
+Should this specificity be set in law or left to the parties to decide?